 Read your favorite scary story from childhood.
 Mine was The Yellow Ribbon.

 Listen to Snap Judgement’s annual Halloween special, “Spooked.”
 This podcast shares true spooky stories every Halloween and it never fails to give me goosebumps.
 I recommend starting with “Spooked IV.”

 Write a journal entry about your favorite Halloween memory from childhood.

 Wear last year’s Halloween costume while you do the dishes.

 Every year, Jezebel asks their readers to share their true scary stories in the comments.
-I have links to every year on my Resources page (I recommend starting with the early years), and I have also shared a lot of my favorites in my old Weekly Yuputka series.
+I have links to every year on my Resources page (I recommend starting with the early years).

 Make your favorite fall beverage, put it in a travel mug, and visit your favorite local cemetery.
 You might do some research beforehand using the Find a Grave website or app.
 If you are into symbols, The Cemetery Club has a great guide on gravestone symbolism.

 Make pumpkin bread pudding (add ice cream or homemade cinnamon whipped cream) and eat it while watching Practical Magic or Hocus Pocus.
 It’s like a hug.

 Practice your Halloween make-up and send a selfie to all your friends without warning.